 ✓ Have your completed documentation ready for registration or re-registration, plus your photographic ID.
 Find out more about registering your boat.

 ✓ Bring your bank card or contactless payment method (we no longer accept cash payments).

 ✓ Bring all personal safety or hygiene equipment you require, such as hand sanitizers and face coverings to wear while on the pontoon, where physical distancing is more difficult.

 ✓ Make sure you ‘go’ before you go and only use the on-site toilets if you really need to.

 ✓ Plan your parking.
-There will be priority parking for vehicles and trailers however, to maximise the space available to slipway users, we would ask that cars not towing boats/trailers park elsewhere.
+There will be limited day parking for vehicles without trailers however, to maximise the space available to slipway users, we would ask that cars not towing boats/trailers park elsewhere.

 ✓ Please adhere to the Loch Lomond Navigation Byelaws.